 We want to put you in control of your mortgage experience, while offering support and transparency along the way.
-Make a Better account to create your own Loan Estimates, or schedule a call with a non-commissioned Loan Consultant to talk about your options.
+Make a Better account to create your own Loan Estimates, or schedule a call with a non-commissioned Mortgage Expert to talk about your options.

 At Better, we’ve worked to standardize these costs and pass the savings to you, capping as many third-party fees as possible.
 If your appraisal fee ends up costing more, we will cover it.
 Less?
 We'll pay back the difference. ↩